refinedev/refine/documentation/blog/2022-11-24-react-strict-mode.md

 ## What’s new in React v18.0?
 Strict Mode plays a significant role in the incremental adoption of Concurrent rendering, a new implementation detail that, in simple terms, allows rendering UI to be interruptible.
 While in development, Strict Mode can be used to help expose concurrency-related bugs.

-The new React Strict Mode behaviours are as follows:
+The new React Strict Mode behaviors are as follows:
 - React Strict Mode can now be used to detect bugs that occur as code runs concurrently (two or more tasks being carried out simultaneously).
 - Strict Mode only runs in development, which does not impede the production build.
 - It logs extra warnings or errors and invokes functions twice to ensure that the expected results always occur.